Ren-Research/Environmentally-Equitable-AI/README.md

 **Note**

 This is the official implementation of the arxiv paper.
-The codes will be avaliable soon.